The Top 20 Best UK Industries in 2021

 Providing their services to consumers away from a fixed retailing location and exclusively, the Direct Selling & Marketing industry only operates through personal contact.
 The industry markets and retails a wide variety of products.
 Please note that the sale of fuel and food for direct consumption is not part of this industry.

 Marketing itself through two methods, being single-level marketing (SLM) and multi-level marketing (MLM).
 The SLM means that representatives earn money solely from commission whereas the MLM means that representatives earn commission from both their sales and those that they have recruited.

 Employment number for 2021: 484,693

 Over the first few years of the past five-years, the Full-Service Restaurants industry grew sharply.
-However, following the UK’s vote to leave the European Union, the cost increases and weak consumer demand turned this trend around in the second half of the five-year period.
+However, Over the first few years of the past five years, the Full-Service Restaurants industry grew sharply.
+However, after the UK’s vote to leave the European Union, the cost increases.
+In addition, the weak consumer demand turned this trend around in the second half of the five-year period.
 As trends in consumer preferences change, so does his industry’s performance.

 Employment number for 2021: 443,799

 Covering a broad range of consulting services, the Management Consultants industry includes sub-activities such as marketing, strategic and organisational planning, business process management, human resource consulting and IT.
 Following the trend in revenue, this industry’s employment number also rose over the last five years.